smartavionics/RawMouse/README.md

 The plugin includes binary components (cython-hidapi) that are required to access USB devices.

-On Linux and MacOS, RawMouse can also access spacemice using the libspnav library if that is installed on the system.
+On Linux and MacOS, as an alternative to accessing HID devices, RawMouse can use the libspnav library to access spacemice if that is installed on the system.

 ---